Ajacán Mission: Abandonment and massacre

 Don Luis tried to locate his native village of Chiskiack, which he had not seen in ten years.
 He was said to recognize distant relatives among the Indians onshore, so the missionaries disembarked.
 He soon left the Jesuits, settling with his own people at a distance of more than a day's travel.
 When he failed to return, the Jesuits believed that he had abandoned them.
 They were frightened to be without anyone who knew the language, although they could barter for some food.
 The mid-Atlantic region was enduring a long period of drought which led to a famine.

-Around February 1571, three missionaries went toward the village where they thought that Don Luis was staying.
+Around February 1571, three missionaries went toward the village where they thought Don Luis was staying.
 Don Luis murdered them, then took other warriors to the main mission station where they killed the priests and the remaining six brothers, stealing their clothes and liturgical supplies.
 Only the young servant boy Alonso de Olmos was spared, and he was put under the care of a chief.

 Aftermath and veneration

 A Spanish supply ship went to the mission in 1572.
 Men came out in canoes dressed in clerical garb and tried to get them to land, then attacked.
-The Spaniards killed several people, and captives told them about the young Spanish boy who survived.
+The Spaniards killed several people, and the captives told them about the young Spanish boy who survived.
 They exchanged some of their captives for Alonso, who told them about the mission brothers' massacre.
 Floridian Jesuit Missionary Father Juan Rogel wrote an account to his superior Francis Borgia, dated August 28, 1572.
 That month, Floridian Governor Pedro Menéndez de Avilés arrived with armed forces from Florida to avenge the massacre of the Spanish and hoping to capture Don Luis.
-His forces never discovered Don Luis, but forcibly baptized and hanged eight other people and massacred a total of 20 in their attack.
+His forces never discovered Don Luis, but forcibly baptized and hanged eight other people.

 The Spanish then abandoned plans for further activity in the region.
 Rogel noted that it was more densely settled than more southern areas of the East Coast and that the people lived in settlements.
 Remaining Jesuits were recalled from St. Augustine and sent to Mexico.
 In 1573, Spanish Florida's governor Pedro Menéndez de Márquez conducted further exploration of the Chesapeake Bay but did not attempt further colonization.
 In 1587, English settlers tried to establish a colony on Roanoke Island off the Virginia coast.
 Relief supplies were delayed for nearly three years when Philip II of Spain attempted to invade England, and all available ships were pressed into service to repel the Spanish Armada.
 A relief ship finally arrived, but the Roanoke colonists had disappeared.
 The English did not found Jamestown until 1607.

 The Martyrs have been declared Servants of God by the Catholic Church.